-NORD gratefully acknowledges Richard L. Davis MD, PhD, Assistant Professor of Pathology, SUNY Upstate Medical University, for assistance in the preparation of this report.
+NORD gratefully acknowledges Richard L. Davis MD, PhD, Research Scientist, Department of Pathology, SUNY Upstate Medical University, for assistance in the preparation of this report.

 The age of onset, rate of progression, and severity of FENIB varies depending on the specific mutation in the neuroserpin gene.
 All individuals with a given mutation tend to become symptomatic at approximately the same age and to have similar clinical manifestations.
 The symptoms of FENIB may become apparent as early as the first decade or as late as the fifth or sixth decade of life.
 Our knowledge of FENIB is limited by the fact that only a few families with FENIB have been described.

 When FENIB begins in the fifth or sixth decade, affected individuals typically experience declining cognitive function that affects their ability to work, often resulting in job loss.
 In addition to deficits in attention, concentration, and language usage, they may develop an impaired ability to judge the spatial relationship between objects (poor visuospatial skills).
 A striking finding is perseveration, a condition marked by uncontrolled, repetitive behaviors such as continually repeating a word, phrase or gesture.
 Daily living skills are gradually lost and they become increasingly dependent on family or other care givers.
 Eventually, most will require comprehensive care in a skilled nursing facility.
 Other symptoms may include tremor, motor restlessness, dystonia (sustained muscle contractions associated with abnormal, uncontrolled movements and postures) and occasionally seizures.
 The rate of decline is relatively slow, and with adequate supportive care, patients may survive for many years or even decades.